Studio 4: Sexual misconduct allegations

 In 2017, multiple female students of the school came forward and stated that Franco had behaved in inappropriate or sexually exploitative ways while serving as their teacher.
 One student stated that Franco "would always make everybody think there were possible roles on the table if we were to perform sexual acts or take off our shirts" in his projects.
 Another student stated that Franco held a sex scenes class and removed students' vaginal guards while simulating oral sex with them.

 On October 3, 2019, two former female students of Studio 4 filed a lawsuit against Franco and his partners.
 According to The New York Times, the plaint alleges that the program "was little more than a scheme to provide him and his male collaborators with a pool of young female performers that they could take advantage of."
 The case claims that pupils were subjected to "sexually exploitative auditions and film shoots" and had to sign away their rights to the recordings.

-Sexual misconduct settlement

 On June 30, 2021, James Franco, Vince Jolivette, and Jay Davis agreed to settle a class-action lawsuit led by Sarah Tither-Kaplan and Toni Gaal, former students of Studio 4, for $2,235,000.